grommunio/grommunio-documentation/admin/operations.rst

    ln -s /etc/grommunio-common/nginx/ssl_certficate.conf /etc/grommunio-admin-common/nginx-ssl.conf

-This assumes the configuration of the TLS certificates has been installed successfullly by the provisioning of grommunio Setup.
+This assumes the configuration of the TLS certificates has been installed successfully by the provisioning of grommunio Setup.

 As a final step, uncomment the prepared configuration directive in the last line of the configuration file ``/etc/nginx/conf.d/grommunio-admin.conf`` as